samplchallenges/SAMPL7/host_guest_description.md

 R-rimantadine hydrochloride has a reported purity of 95%, trans-4-methylcyclohexanol is 98% and the host molecules all has a reported purity of ≥ 95%.
-The purity was taken into account when calculating concentrations of all solutions. β-Cyclodextrin has a reported 8 hydration water molecules, therefore there was also taken into account when calculating host concentrations.
+The purity was taken into account when calculating concentrations of all solutions. β-Cyclodextrin has a reported 8 hydration water molecules, therefore this was also taken into account when calculating host concentrations.

 Binding was found to be 1:1 stoichiometry for all complexes and inside the binding cavity (i.e. no surface binding).
 However ITC results do not confirm primary vs. secondary binding orientation (for example see Figure 2, below).